populse_mia.data_manager package

 populse_mia.data_manager.data_history_inspect.get_data_history(filename, project)[source]

-• parent_files: set of other data used (directy or indirectly) to produce the data.
+used to produce the data.

 populse_mia.data_manager.data_history_inspect.get_data_history_bricks(filename, project)[source]